Abhishekl97/Cafe-Management-System-in-Java/README.md

 **Customer Interface:** Customers can log in, view the menu, add items to their cart, place orders, and track their order status.

-**Staff Interface:** Staff members can log in, view incoming orders, update order statuses, manage inventory, and generate sales reports.
+**Staff Interface:** Staff members can log in, view incoming orders, update order statuses, manage inventory, and generate sales receipts.

 ## The link for the video Demonstration is as follows: